Evacuated For COVID-19 Scare, Pennsylvania Man Reflects On Life After Quarantine

 It was comfortable, he says, with "hotel-like rooms, a fridge, TV and microwave."
 He enjoyed the people he met — including an airline pilot, a music producer and a theme park designer.
 Some of the passengers taught classes, like art and Zumba, to help them all while away the time.
 And, thought the group bonded and pledged to stay in touch after quarantine, Wethli says, he was eager to get back to his home just outside Pittsburgh.

-On a commercial flight from Los Angeles after his quarantine release, Werthli sat next to a chatty woman who asked what had taken him to California.
+On a commercial flight from Los Angeles after his quarantine release, Wethli sat next to a chatty woman who asked what had taken him to California.
 She was just making conversation, but he was cautious.

 "I didn't want to tell her why I was there," he says.
 "So I just said I had some days off, and that I wanted to see California."